 Doing spontaneous check-ins as well, be that via email or Slack, is a great way to show your clients how top of mind they are to you and gives them comfort that you are working to help them achieve their goals and are readily available whenever a question or need arises.

 Relationships extend beyond the 9 - 5, too.
-Getting to know your client outside of just a working relationship does wonders to build rapport.
-This allows for you to be viewed less of a vendor and more as an extension of their team and an indispensable part of their go to market strategy.
+Getting to know your client outside of just a working relationship does wonder to build rapport.
+This allows for you to be viewed less of a vendor and more as an extension of their team and an indispensable part of their go-to market strategy.

 Face it, not all of your clients are going to be 100% truthful to you in your correspondences.
 Some might now have an issue, but others are so congenial it’s just not in their nature.